top of page

 WHAT IS HASTILUDIA?

 FORMAT: Standard 2 minute continuous bouts.
 Generally, these will be a stand up fights with weapons but throws and takedowns may be allowed in accordance to our Rule Of Thirds.
 Choose your weapon(s) and opponent.
-Agree on what you’ll do, the level of intensity, etc. Communicate this to the referee for transparency.
+Agree on the type of fight you’ll do, the level of intensity, etc. Communicate this in the presence of the referee for transparency.
 The wearing of protective gear is NOT an excuse to go berserk on your sparring partner or charge in recklessly.
 Brute force is the strategy of the unskilled.
 You must fight with good martial quality and technical skill.
 Respect everyone and protect yourselves at all times.
 Please take the time to read and understand our Rules Of Engagement.

 IMPORTANT: We want to promote the warrior ethos and build a community of like-minded individuals with a particular interest in weapons fighting.
 To foster camaraderie and friendship by engaging in this challenging martial exercise.
 We build and strengthen each other so we can protect those who cannot protect themselves.
 Unnecessary roughness and bullying WILL NOT be tolerated and you will be ejected and banned from future gatherings.